 Loading, please wait...

-How to keep track of business expenses when traveling
+How to keep track of business expenses when travelling

 When it comes to tracking expenses on business trips, one of the most common complaints from travellers is the difficulty of keeping track of every receipt when out of town on business.
-It's quite likely that during your travels, you probably didn't think about saving all those travel expense receipts.
-Many receipts may have been thrown in a purse or wallet, and are now lost forever!
-If you are a frequent business traveler, learning a thing or two about overcoming such obstacles will help when your expense report is due.
+It's quite likely that during your travels you probably didn't think about saving all those travel expense receipts and many of them will end up being lost in the abyss that is your purse or wallet.
+If you are a frequent business traveller, keeping on top of these things will really help when your expense report is due.

 Where do the receipts end up during a business trip?